castillocarlosr/Prework-CodeChallenges/README.md

 Given an array select a number that exists, and output the computated "score".
 The method will take in both an array of integers and the integer "you" the user selected.

 -The console will ask you "the user" for 5 numbers between 1-10.
 Press enter when done.
--The console will now ask the user for another number from the list.
+<br />-The console will now ask the user for another number from the list.
 Press enter.

 #### Selection and Scoring Algorithm
 The scoring will be depend on the frequency of the number the user selected and check the frequency of that number to the list of the first 5 numbers the user selected.